shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

   <figcaption>General information flow in Validate phase</figcaption>
 </figure>

-Assuming that D-prognoses are used as baseline4, each AGR creates a D-prognosis per declared congestion point and sends it to the DSO.
+Assuming that D-prognoses are used as baseline[^4], each AGR creates a D-prognosis per declared congestion point and sends it to the DSO.
 Sending D-prognoses is not required when an alternative baseline method has been agreed.
 When all D-prognoses for a congestion point are received, the DSO combines these with the forecasts of non-AGR connections to execute a final grid safety analysis.
 This analysis determines whether it is possible to distribute the planned energy, or the limits of the distribution grid are reached.
 In the latter situation, USEF moves to the yellow regime and the DSO procures flexibility in the market to resolve these congestion issues.
 The process of flexibility trading is as follows:

+[^4]:
+    UFTP allows for alternative baselines, see section 2.1.
+    In case of alternative baselines, D-prognosis is optional.

 1. The DSO requests all AGRs at the congestion point to provide flexibility.
 In this request, the DSO indicates the magnitude (amount of excess power) and timing (ISP) of the expected congestion, and how much capacity is available in the remaining ISPs.
 This is handled via a _FlexRequest_.